Paper Mario: The Thousand-Year Door holds No. 1 in Japan - PUNCH JUMP

 Famitsu this week said Nintendo Co., Ltd.’s Paper Mario: The Thousand-Year Door for the Nintendo Switch ranked as the top-selling software title in the latest retail data from Japan.

-Between May 27 and June 2, Paper Mario: The Thousand-Year Door sold 34,004 units to ranked as the No. 1 software title in the period.
+Between June 3 and June 9, Paper Mario: The Thousand-Year Door sold 19,180 units to rank as the No. 1 software title in the period.

 Paper Mario: The Thousand-Year Door is a turn-based RPG title in which Mario must find the treasure behind the Thousand-Year Door before the X-Nauts.